NaokiAkai/als_ros/README.md

 ## How to install

 ROS environment is needed to be installed first.
-I confirmed that als_ros works on Ubuntu 18.04 with melodic and Ubuntu 20,.04 with noetic.
+I confirmed that als_ros works on **Ubuntu 18.04** with melodic and **Ubuntu 20.04** with noetic.

-Then, type following commands.
+als_ros can be installed with following commands.

 ```
 $ git clone https://github.com/NaokiAkai/als_ros.git